 With an expected drop in retail dining due to reduced seating capacities on campus; Campus Dining Services has closed some of the low volume concepts to better align with the expected new seating capacities.
 However a lunch time meal exchange will be now allowed at the Marillac Food Court to help accommodate students on resident meal plans.
 For the most up to date Campus Dining information please visit the Dining Services website.

 Following public health guidelines, resident students are provided with one reusable cloth face covering and are required to adhere to social distancing protocols.
 In-person gatherings are expected to be limited, and we are working on alternatives for large meetings and events.

 Face coverings will be required in public areas and whenever social distancing is not possible.
 Please wash your face mask every day, and single-use face masks should be properly disposed of after each use.
 We encourage students to bring additional reusable face coverings.

-Please Note: We ask all members of our St. John’s community to recognize and accept that we may need to change our plans based on public health considerations, changes in NYC and NYS guidelines, and for other considerations.
+Please Note: We ask all members of our St. John’s community to recognize and accept that we may need to change our plans based on public health concerns, changes in NYC and NYS guidelines, and for other considerations.

 The best thing you can do before you move in is prepare.
 Residence Life would like to familiarize you with the move-in process and some of our policies and procedures so you will be off to a great start.

-Enter through the nearest gate and proceed to the appropriate parking area as directed by Public Safety.
+Please enter campus at Gate 4 and proceed to the appropriate parking area as directed by Public Safety.